 And this, finally, breaks all myths you may have had about Instagram and TikTok being rivals, to begin with.

 In the history books 2020 will be remembered as the year we had to suffer through the worldwide pandemic of COVID-19 and TikTok challenges.
 And the battle of the titans, i.e., TikTok vs Instagram.

 On a more serious note, TikTok has seen enormous growth in the user database, and naturally, the comparisons to Instagram soon followed.
 Although the main premise is similar – Instagram and TikTok allow people to share fun and talents while connecting to each other, the rest is all just wishful thinking dressed in facts by TikTok promoters.

 Now that you’re convinced Instagram is doing better than ever make sure to subscribe to our services to find out how you can get the most out of it for your business.
-Flock Social is your one-stop-shop for IG growth.
-Start your completely free trial today, and see your numbers go up immediately.
+Flock Social is your one-stop shop for IG growth.

 Follow our blog for more similar posts every day.